 Jerusalem has so many things to see that you could be busy for at least a week.
-The old city of Jerusalem is a labyrinth of streets and tunnels that would take a lifetime to get to know itimately.
-But if you are short on time then here is a guide of what to see in 24 hours.
+The old city of Jerusalem is a labyrinth of streets and tunnels that would take a lifetime to get to know intimately.
+But if you are short on time then here is a guide of what to see in Jerusalem in one day.
 This is what you can do on a day trip to Jerusalem.

 Can you go on a day trip to Jerusalem?

 Yes absolutely, but you should get up early to avoid the crowds.
 Head straight to the old city of Jerusalem as this is where you can see the most famous sites.
 If you are staying in west Jerusalem or arrive at the train or bus station head towards the old city and aim for the New Gate to begin your day trip.

 Can you take a walking tour in Jerusalem?